borkdude/blog/posts/oss-updates-jan-feb-2022.md

 I also submitted a PR to [cli-matic](https://github.com/l3nz/cli-matic) to fix the long standing issue about babashka compatibility.

+Please leave some feedback about babashka in the [Q1 Survey](https://forms.gle/ko3NjDg2SwXeEoNQ9)!

 ## [Clj-kondo](https://github.com/clj-kondo/clj-kondo)

 A linter for Clojure (code) that sparks joy.